nueverest/blowdrycss/README.md

 It maps the alias set `{'fweight-', 'lighter', 'fw-', 'bolder', 'f-weight-', 'font-w-', 'bold'}` to the property name `font-weight`.
 Meaning that any of the values in the set can be substituted for `font-weight`.

-The full property name can also be used in the encoded class i.e. `font-weight-`.
+The full property name can also be used directly in the encoded class i.e. `font-weight-`.

 ### Dashes separate CSS property name/alias from property value
 Encoded Class Format | CSS Rule Output